projectacrn/acrn-hypervisor/doc/user-guides/acrn-shell.rst

 rdmsr
 =====

-We can read model specific register (MSR) to get register values through ``rdmsr [-p<pcpu_id>] <msr_index>``.
+We can read a model-specific register (MSR) to get register values through ``rdmsr [-p<pcpu_id>] <msr_index>``.

-In the following example, we can get IA32_APIC_BASE value of pCPU 0 through the command::
+In the following example, we can get the IA32_APIC_BASE value of pCPU 0 through the command::

    rdmsr -p0 1b